Skip to main content

 Moon has a passion for equality and social justice, which led to his developing the ARtS Initiative.

-“It’s how we live together in a challenging society, economically, socially and beyond,” Moon says.
+“It’s how we live together in a challenging society, economically, socially and beyond,” Moon said.
 “I like to generate multiple perspectives and not limit ways of thinking.
 My goal for this project was to learn how to promote children’s ideas about active citizenship through art.”

 ARtS is an acronym for Aesthetic, Reflexive thoughts and Sharing.
 Moon sees art as more than leisure; it can be a vehicle to create a public space.
 His line of thinking and academic work have been influenced by the late Maxine Greene, a professor under whom he studied while pursuing his education doctorate at Columbia University’s Teachers College.